Pastells/TFG/README.md

 Physics bachelor thesis codes.

-All main programs are in src, while its inputs are inside inp.
+All main programs are in `src`, while its inputs are inside `inp`.
-The main code is sir\_mut.f90, but a lot of auxiliary codes are also present.
+The main code is `sir_mut.f90`, but a lot of auxiliary codes are also present.
 If someone is interested I may describe what every code is doing.

-Folders bin, obj and data are there for compiling purposes
+Folders `bin`, `obj` and `data` are there for compiling purposes

-The scripts folder contains bash scripts used to execute the main codes.
+The `scripts` folder contains bash scripts used to execute the main codes.

-The input networks should be in an edge list format (see net.example)
+The input networks should be in an edge list format (see `net.example`)

 Abstract:
 In this work we consider a variation of the SIR model where mutations of the pathogen are allowed.